TheAhmadOsman/ComputerNetworks/README.md

 * The rest of the message (9+): text (characters)

+### STATUS message format

+* The first byte of the message (0): 2

 ### Event loop

 1. Do we have pending connections?

-    1. accept new connections
+    1. Accept new connections

-    2. add to the listener list
+    2. Add to the listener list

-    3. add IP addresses to the neighbor list
+    3. Add IP addresses to the neighbor list

 2. Process incoming messages

-    1. if UPDATE then update my routing table.
+    1. If UPDATE, then update the routing table

-    2. Does my vector change?
-If so, then set flag to update_vector
+        * Does my vector change?
+If so, then set flag to `update_vector`

-    3. if DELIVERY, then lookup who it should be passed on to
+        * Print the updated routing table

-    4. Does my vector change?
-If so, then set flag to update_vector
+    2. If DELIVERY, then forward to the destination

+    3. If STATUS, then respond with the routing table

-3. Is update_vector flag set?
+3. Is `update_vector` flag set?

-    1. send the new vector to all neighbors that can accept data
+    1. Send the new vector to all neighbors that can accept data

 4. Check my neighbor list against the list of currently connected neighbors

-    1. if I'm missing neighbors then try to initiate connections to them.
+    1. If missing neighbors, then try to initiate connections to them

-    2. If I'm successful then add the new neighbor to list
+    2. If successful, then add the new neighbor to list

-    3. send the new neighbor my distance vector.
+    3. Send the new neighbor my distance vector

 ### Stage 2 Functionality